Bigos: Ingredients and preparation

 Traditionally, bigos is stewed in a cauldron over an open fire or in a large pot on a stove, but it may also be prepared in an electric slow cooker.
 The contents should be stirred from time to time, to prevent scorching, which may impart a bitter taste to the entire batch.
 Bigos is considered best after it has been repeatedly refrigerated and reheated to allow the flavors to fuse.

 Varieties

 The flexible and forgiving recipe for bigos allows a great number of variants, often simply using what ingredients are at hand.
 It is often claimed that there are as many recipes as there are cooks in Poland.

 In the region of Greater Poland, bigos typically contains tomato paste and is seasoned with garlic and marjoram.
 Kuyavian bigos is often made from red cabbage as well as white.
 In Silesia, it is usually mixed with kopytka or kluski, that is, small plain boiled dumplings made from unleavened dough that contains flour and mashed potatoes.
-A variant which contains julienned apples, preferably with a winey tart taste, such as Antonovka, is known as Lithuanian bigos and is typical for the territory of the erstwhile Grand Duchy of Lithuania (now Belarus, Lithuania and Ukraine).
+A variant that contains julienned apples, preferably with a winey tart taste, such as Antonovka, is known as Lithuanian bigos and is typical for the territory of the erstwhile Grand Duchy of Lithuania (now Belarus, Lithuania and Ukraine).